AhmedNasser23/AhmedNasser23/README.md

-# 🌟 Welcome to Ahmed Nasser's Profile! 👋
+# 🌟 Senior Computer Science Student at FCAI-Cairo University - Former iOS Intern at Banque Misr 👋

-## 🖥️ Aspiring .NET Backend Developer | Former iOS Intern at Banque Misr
+## 🖥️ Welcome to My Profile!

-💼 **A passionate third-year Computer Science student** dedicated to solving complex problems and building efficient, real-world applications.
-My focus is on **back-end development** using **.NET technologies**, and I am continually improving my skills in software engineering and problem-solving.
+💼 **Hardworking and active computer science student** with a strong foundation in programming, problem-solving, and software development.
+Passionate about leveraging technology to craft efficient, real-world applications while continually learning and growing as a developer.

 🎓 **Cairo University**
 📚 Bachelor’s in Computer Science (Oct 2022 – Jun 2026)